varnishcache/varnish-cache/doc/sphinx/tutorial/handling_misbehaving_servers.rst

 If your request fails while it is being fetched you're thrown into vcl_error. vcl_error has access to a rather limited set of data so you can't enable saint mode or grace mode here.
-This will be addressed in a future release but a work-around available.
+This will be addressed in a future release but a workaround available.

 * Declare a backend that is always sick.
 * Set a magic marker in vcl_error
 * Restart the transaction
 * Note the magic marker in vcl_recv and set the backend to the one mentioned
-* Varnish will now serve stale data is any is available
+* Varnish will now serve stale data if any is available

 God mode